 Accounting is one of the top business degree fields because the possibilities are endless.
 Many organizations require the work of accounting experts.
 Accounting professionals can study and work in unique specialties of accounting or become coveted general experts in accounting practices.
 But it all starts with finding the right bachelor’s in accounting program to start students on their journey to this amazing career.
 This ranking of the Best Bachelor’s in Accounting Programs combines data from three leading ranking systems in order to help students find the most consistent program in accounting excellence.
 Here are twenty-five of the best bachelor’s in accounting programs available.

-This ranking of the 2022 Bachelor’s in Accounting Programs is a consensus ranking of on-campus bachelor’s programs from top business schools around the nation.
+This ranking of Bachelor’s in Accounting Programs is a consensus ranking of on-campus bachelor’s programs from top business schools around the nation.
 We combined data from three leading ranking systems: Quacquarelli Symonds, U.S. News and World Report, and Times Higher Education.
 Each program’s rank was weighted equally, averaged, and then converted to a score on a 100-point scale to find a Consensus Score.

 Michigan State University features the nation’s best undergraduate accounting programs at the Eli Broad College of Business.
 For over half a century, Broad’s Department of Accounting and Information Systems has been Michigan’s most substantial provider of certified public accountants (CPAs).
 The business school is among an elite group of recruiting institutions for the “Big Four” public accounting firms and other regional and national organizations.
 Undergraduate business students pursuing this degree can work as certified public accountants, financial advisors, analysts, actuaries, and corporate controllers.
 Since good accountants need to be exemplary businesspeople first, this curriculum is built around an intentional balance of accounting, business, and general education courses.
 Broad’s proven education model will provide students with comprehensive skill sets to help them compete and develop as leaders in today’s marketplace.
 Thanks to an ongoing curriculum evaluation by instructors and input from the External Advisory Board comprised of representatives from the largest CPA firms and other organizations, this program is continually improving.